LazaUK/UdemyProjects-TensorFlow/README.md

 3. Creating baseline CNN model for the "**Multiclass Classification**", introducing "**tf.keras.models.clone_model**".

 ## Project 6 - Transfer Learning
-1. Using "**tensorflow_hub**" package to pull trained models from the TensorFlow Hub repository and utilise TF Sequential API to embed them into our custom models as a part of Transfer Learning.
+1. Using "**tensorflow_hub**" package to pull trained models from the TensorFlow Hub repository and utilise TF Sequential API to embed them into our custom models as a part of Transfer Learning's "Feature Extraction".
 Introducing callbacks and comparing performance of different models via "**TensorBoard**";
 ![screenshot_6.1](images/Project6_TensorBoard.png)
-2.
+2. Focusing on Transfer Learning's "Fine Tuning";